Cisco-Talos/clamav-documentation/src/manual/Installing.md

   VERSION=1.23.4 ./clamav.SlackBuild
 ```

 …substituting, of course, the appropriate ClamAV version for `1.23.4`.

-Note: there is no need to be root to use this build script; it will ask for your root password after building the binaries and just before creating the package (and if you have fakeroot installed, even that isn't necessary).
+> _Note_: there is no need to be root to use this build script; it will ask for your root password after building the binaries and just before creating the package (and if you have fakeroot installed, even that isn't necessary).

 ### macOS <a id="macos" class="anchor">&nbsp;</a>